PawelZamorski/Four-Square-Cipher/README.txt

 ### INSTALL ###

-The java files and class files are contained in the ie.gmit.dip Java package.
+The java files are contained in the ie.gmit.dip Java package.

 List of Files:
 	- Runner.java
-	- Runner.class: The Runner class is used for starting the program.
-It contains the main method.
 	- Menu.java
-	- Menu.class: The Menu class provides a console menu for the User.
 	- Cipher.java
-	- Cipher.class: The Cipher class is used for encrypting and decrypting a text.
 	- Parser.java
-	- Parser.class: The Parser class is used for reading characters from the file or URL and processing them into the required format.
 	- Saver.java
-	- Saver.class: The Saver class is used for saving text to the file.
 	- README.txt: this file

 To compile Java files use the following command: